NCATSTranslator/Text-Mining-Provider-Roadmap/README.md

 ### Evaluation of concept recognition on the CRAFT test corpus
 The [CRAFT corpus](https://github.com/UCDenver-ccp/craft) contains an evaluation set of 30 full text articles that have been used to evaluate the concept recognition systems used by the Text Mining Provider as they have developed.
-There is a balance between concept recognition performance and runtime that must be maintained in order to achieve adequate performance, but be able to process documents at scale.
 Versions of the concept recognition systems used for available KGs and their respective performances are detailed below.
 | Ontology | Version | P | R | F |
 | -------- | - | - | - | - |
 | CHEBI OGER | 0.1.0 | 0.6997 | 0.6609 | 0.6797 |